 The Campus SaVE Act requires that higher education institutions provide students with training that addresses topics related to rape, acquaintance rape, domestic violence, dating violence, sexual assault, and stalking.
 First time freshman are required to complete Campus SaVE training through Campus Clarity.
-Students will receive a link to the Campus SaVE training through their VC Portal email.
+It is a mandatory training that must be completed before students can register for classes.
+Students will receive a link to the Campus SaVE training through their VC Pirate Portal email.